 Need agile marketing examples?

-Football fans will remember that in 2013, Chelsea’s Eden Hazard made the headlines by kicking out at a time wasting ball boy.
+Football fans might remember that in 2013, Chelsea’s Eden Hazard made the headlines by kicking out at a time wasting ball boy.

-Specsavers wasted no time in sending out an amusing ad that referenced the bizarre incident:
+Specsavers wasted no time in sending out an amusing spoof ad that referenced the bizarre incident:

 What about agile marketing resources?